trblandford4/Popular-Movies/README.md

 ----
 # How to make this app compile:
 You will have to provide your own API key for The Movie Database (TMDb) before this app will compile.
 Follow these simple steps :
-1. Open app/src/main/java/androidnd/popularmovies/Utilities/NetworkUtils.java
+1. Open app/src/main/res/values/secrets.xml
-2. Enter your API Key into the apiKey constant variable.
+2. Replace the string placeholder with your API key.